 Can I use a photo from Facebook, Instagram, or another social media app?

-Online sites will often compress photos for web quality, or to a lower resolution that will appear perfectly fine on a computer or mobile device screen.
+Social media platforms and other sites will often compress photos for web quality.
+A web quality photo will appear fine on a computer screen or mobile device screen, but is actually compressed and of a lower resolution than needed for most prints.
 Images that are going to be physically printed require a much larger file size, and higher quality, in order to appear crisp.

-Facebook - Photos uploaded to Facebook will be stored at a maximum of 2048 pixels on the largest edge.
+Facebook Photos uploaded to Facebook will be stored at a maximum of 2048 pixels on the largest edge.
 Images uploaded from this source can usually only be printed at the Small Square or Rectangle, Medium Rectangle, and sometimes Classic size.

-Email - While images taken from an email attachment are often a better option than Instagram or Facebook uploads, your photos are still prone to being compressed when sending/receiving them in an email attachment.
+While images taken from an email attachment are often a better option than Instagram or Facebook uploads, your photos are still prone to being compressed when sending/receiving them in an email attachment.
 The size print that you can order, image dimensions, and resolution will vary greatly depending on how your image was sent.